svpino/ml.school/README.md

 This project is part of the [Machine Learning School](https://www.ml.school) program.

-* The [Penguins in Production](penguins.ipynb) notebook: An Amazon SageMaker pipeline hosting a multi-class classification model for the [Penguins dataset](https://www.kaggle.com/parulpandey/palmer-archipelago-antarctica-penguin-data).
+* The [Penguins in Production](penguins-cohort.ipynb) notebook: An Amazon SageMaker pipeline hosting a multi-class classification model for the [Penguins dataset](https://www.kaggle.com/parulpandey/palmer-archipelago-antarctica-penguin-data).
 * The [Pipeline of Digits](mnist/mnist.ipynb) notebook: A starting notebook for solving the "Pipeline of Digits" assignment.

-## Session 1 - Getting Started
+## Session 1 - Preprocessing the Data

-This session aims to build a simple [SageMaker Pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-sdk.html) with one step to preprocess the [Penguins dataset](https://www.kaggle.com/parulpandey/palmer-archipelago-antarctica-penguin-data).
-We'll use a [Processing Step](https://docs.aws.amazon.com/sagemaker/latest/dg/build-and-manage-steps.html#step-type-processing) with a [SKLearnProcessor](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html#scikit-learn-processor) to execute a preprocessing script.
-Check the [SageMaker Pipelines Overview](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines-sdk.html) for an introduction to the fundamental components of a SageMaker Pipeline.

 ### Assignments